ddiu8081/novel-gpt/README.md

-# StoryGPT
+# NovelGPT

-> *Work in progress* StoryGPT is a Story completion tool based on OpenAI API.
+> *Work in progress* NovelGPT is a novel completion & image generation tool based on OpenAI API.